lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **Mobile Location Verification**: When mobile geolocation is detected in the TPM quote (sensor_id, sensor_imei, or sensor_imsi present), the verifier calls the mobile location verification microservice to verify the device location via CAMARA APIs; attestation fails if location verification fails
 - **TPM Plugin Server Communication**: SPIRE Agent communicates with TPM Plugin Server via JSON over UDS (Unix Domain Socket) for security and performance
 - **Delegated Certification Transport**: TPM Plugin Server uses HTTPS/mTLS (port 9002) to communicate with rust-keylime agent (UDS support deferred)
+- **SPIRE Agent Attestation Transport**: SPIRE Agent uses standard TLS (not mTLS) for gRPC communication with SPIRE Server
+- **TPM App Key Usage**: TPM App Key is used for attestation proof (in SovereignAttestation message), not for TLS client certificate authentication
+- **SPIRE Agent Attestation Transport**: SPIRE Agent uses standard TLS (not mTLS) for gRPC communication with SPIRE Server
+- **TPM App Key Usage**: TPM App Key is used for attestation proof (in SovereignAttestation message), not for TLS client certificate authentication
 - **Token Caching**: Mobile location verification microservice caches CAMARA auth_req_id (persisted to file) and access_token (with expiration) to reduce API calls and improve performance

 This flow provides hardware-backed identity attestation where the SPIRE Agent proves its identity using the TPM, and the SPIRE Server verifies this proof through the Keylime Verifier before issuing credentials.